 - Recruitment & Retention Plans

 - Executive Director Recruitment Planning

-OPCA has partnered with the Oregon Office of Rural Health, which can provide Community Health Centers with a variety of tools and services to help recruit various types of providers for both urban and rural sites.
+OPCA has partnered with the Oregon Office of Rural Health, which provides Community Health Centers with a variety of tools and services to help recruit various types of providers for both urban and rural sites.

 National Health Service Corps: The National Health Service Corps (NHSC) offers loan repayment programs for primary care providers.
 This program is open to licensed primary care medical, dental, and mental and behavioral health providers who are employed at an NHSC-approved site and began work by July 15, 2014.
 Awardees receive up to $50,000 in exchange for two-years of service if they practice in a Health Professional Shortage Area (HPSA) of 14 and above (Tier I).
 Awardees can also receive up to $30,000 in exchange for two-years of service if they practice in a HPSA of 13 and below.
 In FY2013, all of the NHSC's loan repayment awards were made to providers located in a Tier 1 HPSA.
 There were a total of 4,505 awards made (2,106 new and 2,399 continuations) totaling $169.7 million.

 In recent years, the NHSC has become better at tracking any potentially conflicting employment contract obligations to assure compliance with the Loan Repayment statute.
 Some CHCs have expressed concern with this renewed focus.